|Did this page help you? Yes | No | Tell us about it...|

 AWS Security Token Service API Actions

-Returns a set of temporary security credentials for federated users who are authenticated using a public identity provider like Login with Amazon, Facebook, or Google.
-This API is useful for creating mobile applications or client-based web applications that require access to AWS but where users do not have their own AWS or IAM identity.
+Returns a set of temporary security credentials for federated users who are authenticated using a public identity provider such as Login with Amazon, Amazon Cognito, Facebook, or Google.
+This API is useful for creating mobile applications or client-based web applications that require access to AWS, in which users do not have their own AWS or IAM identities.
 For more information, see Creating a Role to Allow AWS Access for the Mobile App.

 Returns a set of temporary security credentials for federated users.
 This API differs

 Returns a set of temporary security credentials to an existing IAM user.
-This API is useful for providing enhanced security, such as to make AWS requests when MFA is enabled for the IAM user.
+This API is useful for providing enhanced security, fore example, making AWS requests when MFA is enabled for the IAM user.
 For more information, see Creating Temporary Security Credentials to Enable Access for IAM Users.

-The AWS STS API actions return temporary security credentials that consist of an access key ID, a secret access key, and a session token.
-Users (or an application that the user is running) can then use these temporary security credentials to access your resources.
-The temporary security credentials are associated with an IAM access control policy that limits what the user can do when using these credentials.
-For more information, see Using Temporary Security Credentials.
+The AWS STS API actions return temporary security credentials that consist of an access key (that is, an access key ID and a secret access key), and a session token.
+Users (or an application that the user is running) can use these credentials to access your resources.
+The credentials are associated with an IAM access control policy that limits what the user can do when using the credentials.
+For more information, see Requesting AWS Resources Using Temporary Security Credentials.